Cghlewis/data-mgmt-ed-research-book/_book/12-data-capture.md

 ### Choose a quality data entry tool

-Unless you are entering data into a required proprietary assessment scoring tool, you will need to choose a data entry tool.
+Unless you are entering data into a proprietary scoring tool associated with your instrument, you will need to choose a data entry tool.
 When choosing this tool, if you are already using a relational database for your participant tracking, it may make the most sense to use this same database for data entry so that data can be stored in one location and tables can be linked (e.g., REDCap, FileMaker, Microsoft Access).
 However, if you need to choose a new tool for data entry, the criteria for choosing one will be similar to those reviewed in Section \@ref(collect-tools).
 Considerations for project needs, security, costs, and data quality should all still be reviewed.

 In addition to reviewing those criteria, it can also be very beneficial to use a tool that allows you to create entry forms (also called data entry screens), similar to the form we saw in Figure \@ref(fig:fig10-9), rather than entering directly into a spreadsheet.
 Building a data entry screen that is laid out similar to the paper form can help reduce errors in data entry.
 Data that is entered into the form is then fed into a table that can be exported.